kyegomez/swarms/README.md

 ### `ConcurrentWorkflow`
-- Run all the tasks all at the same time
+`ConcurrentWorkflow` runs all the tasks all at the same time with the inputs you give it!

 ```python
 import os
 from dotenv import load_dotenv